Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Conclusion

 \section{Conclusion}

-In conclusion, we present SpatialMed, the first benchmark for evaluating 3D spatial reasoning in medical MLLMs, comprising 9,782 QA pairs across 2,375 CT scans.
-Our evaluation of 14 state-of-the-art models and extensive analyses reveals substantial limitations: even top performers achieve only modest accuracy above a random baseline, with pronounced failures in distance reasoning and numerical estimation, and the majority of reasoning chains are hallucinated.
-These findings demonstrate that current MLLMs lack fundamental for robust spatial reasoning in clinical applications.
+In conclusion, we present SpatialMed, the first benchmark for evaluating 3D spatial reasoning in medical MLLMs, comprising 31,253 QA pairs across 2375 CT scans.
+Our evaluation of 24 state-of-the-art MLLMs and extensive analyses reveals substantial limitations: even top performers achieve only modest accuracy above a random baseline, with pronounced failures in relative position reasoning and numerical estimation, and the majority of reasoning chains are hallucinated.
+These findings demonstrate that current MLLMs lack the fundamentals for robust spatial reasoning in clinical applications.
 Future directions include spatial chain-of-thought reasoning, self-supervised spatial objectives, structured numeric output constraints, and faithfulness-aware training.
-We release the SpatialMed along with the dataset creation pipeline to advance spatially-aware medical AI development.
+We release the SpatialMed and the dataset creation pipeline to advance spatially-aware medical AI development.

-\textbf{Acknowledgement.} This work was supported in part by U.S. NSF grants DBI-2238093, DBI-2422619, IIS-2211597, and MCB-2205148.